What we are and what we are not

 If I go directly to the bank, can’t they give me a better deal?

-No. Here at DHL Mortgage we have much less overhead and utilize the wholesale channel of the largest and best wholesaler in the country.
+No. Here at Lake Worth Beach Mortgage we have much less overhead and utilize the wholesale channel of the largest and best wholesaler in the country.
 By definition wholesale prices are lower than retail prices.
 We have no application fee and quite often can waive the underwriting fee of the source.

 How do I know I am getting a good interest rate and a good estimate?